elifesciences/threadbare/README.md

 A partial replacement for the slice of Fabric 1.x and Paramiko used in [elifesciences/builder](https://github.com/elifesciences/builder).

+Threadbare supports Python 3.6 and greater.

+Threadbare removed support for Python 2 in major version `3.0.0`.

 [Documentation](https://elifesciences.github.io/threadbare).

 ## installation

+As a library:

     pip install threadbare

+For development:

+    ./install.sh -dev

 ## usage